the-expanse/SideQuestWiki/Updated-my-Quest-recently-and-now-it-won't-connect-to-SideQuest.md

 then you should see

 `oculus device`
- appear on the left list in the popup, if it dose not appear try to locate the "show compatible drivers" check box in one of the windows and un-check it, from there you should be able to find the
+ appear on the left list in the popup, if it doesn't appear try to locate the “show compatible drivers” check box in one of the windows and uncheck it, from there you should be able to find the

 `oculus composite adb interface`